agroal/pgagroal/doc/man/pgagroal.conf.5.rst

   The number of seconds the process will wait for valid credentials.
 Default is 5

 pipeline
   The pipeline type.
-Valid options are auto, performance and session.
+Valid options are auto, performance, session and transaction.
 Default is auto

 auth_query
   Enable authentication query.
 Default is false